LazerLambda/Promptzl/docs/source/tutorial_init.rst

 Masked Language Models
 ----------------------

-Here's a basic example (from `Schick and Schütze., 2020 <https://aclanthology.org/2021.eacl-main.20>`_) of how to classify text with a *masked language model*:
+Here's a basic example (from `Schick and Schütze., 2020 <https://aclanthology.org/2021.eacl-main.20>`_) of how to classify text with a *masked language model*.
+Instead of using :ref:`functoin_verbalizer_pair`, we use *prompt-element-objects* to construct the prompt as they truncate the data if it exceeds the model's context length.

 .. code-block:: python